wilsskin/stock-price-app/README.md

 # Stock Price App

 ### Overview
 The Stock Price App is a simple web application built for my CS 20 Web Programming course.
-It demonstrates full-stack integration by parsing CSV data on a server and returning results to a client-side interface.
+It demonstrates full-stack integration by parsing CSV data on MongoDB and returning results to a client-side interface.

 ---